Do I need a structural engineer for my property project?

 How can I find the right structural engineer?

-As with architects, builders and contractors, there isn’t one type of structural engineer.
+As with architects, builders and contractors, there isn’t one type of firm.
 Some will specialise in large commercial projects, while others will work on smaller jobs.
+You might find the odd firm who only act as a professional witness.

-When hiring a structural engineer, it’s best to ask them about their residential experience and if they typically take on similar projects.
-If your project isn’t something they typically do, then they might be able to recommend a firm that can.
+When hiring one, it’s best to ask them about their residential experience and if they typically take on similar projects.
+If your project isn’t something they typically do, then they might be able to recommend a firm or two that can help you.